 Raised along the sandy dunes of West Michigan, Tony Bakker has been playing electric and acoustic guitar, bass guitar, and piano since he was very young.
 At age 17, he said goodbye to the Lake Michigan shoreline and moved to Nashville, TN to attend Belmont University.

 He began playing lead and rhythm guitar for a number of singers and bands soon after arriving in Nashville, and at age 19 began touring the country with rock band Sweet T. After returning to Belmont University to finish his degree in Commercial Guitar, Bakker continued to play for many successful singers.
 His professional experience as a guitarist includes playing live for Brett Eldredge (Atlantic Records), Clark Richard (Sony/EMI), Eric Paslay (EMI Records Nashville), Ryan Griffin, Susan Ashton, and many more.
-The groups he has performed with have shared the stage with many platinum selling artists including Keith Urban, Eddie Money, and Trick Pony.
+The groups he has performed with have shared the stage with many platinum selling artists including Keith Urban, Jars of Clay, Eddie Money, and Trick Pony.
 In addition to live performances, Bakker has done extensive studio work for some of Nashville’s top names including #1 hit producer Greg Droman ("Every Storm Runs Out of Rain" by Gary Allan).

 “I love listening to artists that make their guitar sound like it’s talking,” says Bakker.
 His favorite guitarists include Eric Clapton, Brad Paisley, Keith Urban, Brent Mason, Stevie Ray Vaughn, Dickey Betts, Duane Allman, and Mike Campbell.